file-format/Docs/en/ebook/tr.md

 The latest release of TR file format is version 3 that provides support for fast searching and compression.
 It compresses text files to 45-60% of the original size.
 This enables TomeRaider ebook readers to perform fast searching, indexing, and compression.
 The TR file format is suitable for large reference documents and most documents require a DRM key for being encrypted.

-## Application for TR file ##

-The TR file can be open in **TomeRaider** eBook reader **Turbo Debugger**.

-## How to open a TR file? ##

- *  Download the supporting software
- *  Make sure the software is updated.
-Because the file will not function properly if the software is outdated
- *  Drive has enough space to open the file
- *  File is not corrupt
- *  Stop all the irrelevant applications in the system for the files proper functioning

 ## Problems to open a TR file ##

 There may be some common problems due to which you can’t be able to open the file: